NVComputing/nvcomputingsite/resources/lambdas.md

 ## What is a lambda?

 You can think of a lambda as an "anonymous" function.
-They were added into Java in Java 8,
+They were added into Java in Java 8.

+(As you can see, this page has been left unfinished.
+We will complete it at a later date, or you may help us out by writing content yourself!
+Please let us know if you want to do the latter.)